About the Campaign

 The Oliver Hazard Payne Mansion, home of the Raymond A. Rich Leadership Institute

 The bequest included the Oliver Hazard Payne Mansion, a sprawling estate on 60 acres in Esopus, N.Y., with a value estimated at $65 million and $10 million in cash to support the creation and development of the Raymond A. Rich Institute for Leadership Development.
-Subsequently, the campaign goal was doubled to $150 million the benchmark the College recently surpassed.
+Subsequently, the campaign goal was doubled to $150 million.
+That benchmark was surpassed in the spring of 2012.
+By the Campaign's Dec.
+31, 2012 close, a total of $159,558,240 had been raised.

 The Campaign has resulted in dramatic improvements across the campus, and nearly every area of the College has been strengthened and enriched through campaign resources.

-From impressive capital projects that have dramatically enhanced Marist's campus, to the addition of vital new endowed funds supporting ground-breaking research and providing much-needed scholarships for talented, deserving students, The Campaign for Marist has already had a considerable impact that can be seen and felt throughout the Marist community.
+From impressive capital projects that have dramatically enhanced Marist's campus, to the addition of vital new endowed funds supporting ground-breaking research and providing much-needed scholarships for talented, deserving students, The Campaign for Marist has had a considerable impact that can be seen and felt throughout the Marist community, and the benefits of the Campaign will continue to be realized far into the future.